 A discussion about ISO 27001 certification lends itself well to continuing our example of the application involving frosted glass refrigerator doors from above, but at a different level.
 This situation is fundamentally different here though.
 The frosted glass project would have cost next to nothing.
 The cost of ISO certification, in contrast, is completely unclear.
 Would it cost several hundred thousand euros?
-And wouldn’t we maybe be throwing out the whole “agile child” of our self-organization concept with the bath water, because we are imposing a bureaucratic process on ourselves which is incompatible with our agility?
+And wouldn’t we maybe be throwing out the whole “agile child” of our self-organization concept with the bathwater because we’re imposing a bureaucratic process on ourselves that’s incompatible with our agility?
 Would this investment really be worth it just because a couple of customers have asked about it?
 After all, we’ve always acquired hosting jobs without it in the past.
 The data is still secure – whether it’s certified and externally audited or not.

-It quickly becomes clear that we can’t simply evaluate and possibly reject such a complex idea in a chat or microblog post.
+It’s quickly clear that we can’t simply evaluate and possibly reject such a complex idea in a chat or microblog post.
 These two channels are simply not persistent enough for this.
-A complex topic of such importance has to be analyzed and discussed over weeks or even months.
+A complex topic of such importance should be analyzed and discussed over weeks or even months.
 It needs the expertise of outsiders.
 Arguments need to be collected, compared, and carefully weighed.

-When deciding for or against ISO certification, it’s clear from the start that it’s impossible to clarify the question clearly.
-It would hardly be possible to prove with absolute certainty whether it makes sense or is superfluous.
-Even afterwards, this is often not the case.
-The evidence is often anecdotal and based on narratives from stakeholders that support a decision.
+When deciding for or against ISO certification, it’s clear from the start that it’s impossible to easily clarify the question.
+It’s not possible to prove with absolute certainty whether it makes sense or is superfluous.
+Even afterward, it can be hard to answer that question.
+The evidence is often anecdotal and based on narratives from stakeholders who support a particular decision.

 An intranet must help the team to make a far-reaching decision, increase transparency in decision-making, and document the decision-making process in detail.

 I’m even tempted to say that an intranet helps to objectify decisions like this.
-However, I’m sure you would contradict me and quite rightly so.
-Despite the documentation and the whole gamut of evaluations that will become available for the whole company, in the end, a decision like this is still partly a gut decision.
+However, I’m sure you would contradict me, and quite rightly so.
+Despite the documentation and the whole gamut of evaluations that an intranet makes available to everyone involved, in the end, it’s still partly a gut decision.
 It is an entrepreneurial bet that harbors risk.

-When it comes to complex decision-making processes, a collaborative intranet can demonstrate its full range and strength.
+When it comes to complex decision-making processes, a collaborative intranet’s full range and strength are easily demonstrated.

 It’s one thing to communicate quickly and easily (chat, microblog) or disseminate information and news throughout the company (intranet news).
-But in the example given above, it is neither about one nor the other.
+But in the example given above, neither of these is the goal.
 Making the right decision is a struggle.
-We have taken a path on which classic lean start-up methods are of no help to us.
-When making decisions of this magnitude, you cannot simply “fail fast” or “learn comprehensively from customers at an early stage.”
+We’ve taken a path on which classic lean start-up methods are of no help to us.
+When making decisions of this magnitude, you can’t simply “fail fast” or “learn comprehensively from customers at an early stage.”

-You have to take a really pertinent risk only to find out later perhaps that the returns weren’t as high as you had hoped.
-Numerous decisions like this have to be made in companies that compete with one another for employee resources.
-In our company alone, we usually have fifty really cool projects on the back burner, but only have time for a maximum of ten of them over the following six months.
+You have to take a significant risk, often to find out later that the returns weren’t as high as you had hoped.
+Many decisions like this have to be made in companies making the most out of finite employee resources.
+In our company alone, we usually have 50 really cool projects on the back burner, but we only have time for 10 at most over the following six months.

-It is clear, of course, that having fifty projects on the go will ultimately result in far fewer than ten completed projects.
-And projects also tend to drag on for forever, because the people involved are constantly jumping back and forth between them.
-They can’t focus and consequently, their performance falls short of their real potential.
+It’s clear, of course, that having 50 projects on the go will ultimately result in far fewer than 10 completed projects.
+And projects also tend to drag on forever, because the people involved are constantly jumping back and forth between them.
+They can’t focus and, consequently, their performance falls short of their real potential.
 Many of our customers who deal with the same problem come to us at some point and say, “We need some resource planning software!”
-Their concern here is mainly supported by the idea that central, coordinated planning can give the focus back to the employees: today, 70 percent on Project A and 30 percent on Project B, tomorrow, 100 percent on Project C and so on.
-This approach has a small weakness however: it never works.
-In none of the 50 projects.
+Their concern here is mainly supported by the idea that central, coordinated planning can give the focus back to the employees: today, 70 percent on Project A and 30 percent on Project B, tomorrow, 100 percent on Project C, and so on.
+This approach has a small weakness, however: it never works. not in any of the 50 projects.

 Forget resource management.
 You may be able to do this with machines, but not with people.

 If you want to divide your human resources into twenty parts and spread their productivity over fifteen projects, then you’re trying to treat the symptoms of a sick and inadequate organization without curing the cause.
 At best, what you can achieve by this is short-term relief.
-With certainty, all you will achieve is to give a seriously sick person five weeks without symptoms before the pain starts over again.
+All you can reasonably expect to achieve is to give a seriously sick person five weeks without symptoms before the pain starts over again.
 Or you can treat them in a way that will heal them completely.

-If you manage to get through ten projects in a rigorous and concentrated manner, instead of letting fifty projects simmer on the back burner at the same time, lots of things will happen that feel like magic to your employees.
-But let’s talk about how this all actually works first: we are considering whether we should strive to achieve ISO certification.
+If you manage to get through 10 projects in a rigorous and concentrated manner, instead of letting 50 projects simmer on the back burner at the same time, lots of things will happen that feel like magic to your employees.
+But let’s talk about how this all actually works first: we’re considering whether we should strive to achieve ISO certification.
 Let’s go through the whole thing again quickly.